arnav57/uwo/main/ece_3337/lec/md/2_transistors.md

 There are two versions of the small-signal model of a MOSFET, the \kw{pi-model} and the \kw{T-model}.
 Both are equivalent, but analysis might be easier with one rather than another.

-These models require two parameters for full use with the early-effect resistance:
+These models require two parameters for full use with the early-effect resistance $r_o$, in problems where we neglect it, we can replace this resistor with an open-circuit:

 $$
 g_m = \frac{2i_D}{v_{GS} - v_{th}}